simplebot-org/simplebot_chess/README.rst

 If this plugin has collisions with commands from other plugins in your bot, you can set a command prefix like ``/chess_`` for all commands::

-  simplebot -a bot@example.com db simplebot_chess/command_prefix chess_
+  simplebot -a bot@example.com db -s simplebot_chess/command_prefix chess_

 Install
 -------